 But even if the marine reserve is closed, you can dive or snorkel in other areas and it’s well worth visiting.

-We also had a close encounter with a yellow-lipped sea krait or the banded sea snake, locally known as walo-walo, which are venomous but generally non-aggressive.
+We also had a close encounter with a yellow-lipped sea krait or the banded sea snake, locally known as walo-walo, which are highly venomous but generally non-aggressive.
 They usually stay underwater 80% of the time when hunting for food (eels and small reef fishes).
 Sea kraits resurfaced for air after staying at bottom around 15 minutes to 2 hours.
 They rarely attack unless it feels threatened.
 But you should never get too close to them even if they look cute with those black and white stripes — their bite is lethal.
 Their venom is 10x more powerful than that of a terrestrial snake.
 However, they normally avoid releasing venom when they bite.
 Keep in mind they are docile creatures and do not strike at divers as long as they are not put under stress and you keep some distance.

 We only snorkeled for about three hours, but it was already an experience of a lifetime.
 After visiting Apo Island, I’m dreaming of going to Turtle Islands in Tawi-Tawi.
 Here goes the dreamer in me again!